 The delivery mode information is also in the course registration system in MyU, although the correct information may not be obvious immediately.
 See the class attributes heading for each class to determine the delivery method of that course.

 You also can expect to get an email from each of your instructors providing more detail about the delivery method of each of your courses.
 If you do not receive an email from your instructor, please email firstname.lastname@example.org.

 Why do instructors get to make the decision about the delivery format of their course?

 At their June 2020 meeting, the Board of Regents approved a framework for resuming in-person instruction this academic year in ways that are consistent with public health guidance and provide flexibility for students, staff, and faculty.

 A key component of this is faculty and instructor flexibility in deciding the preferred modality of their course, subject to capacity constraints on classrooms in accord with physical distancing guidance.
 Instructors are best positioned to understand the learning objectives of their courses and whether and how they might be best achieved via different modalities.
 This approach is consistent with the faculty's express authority over the curriculum.

-What are my options if I have reviewed my updated spring schedule and a course for which I have registered no longer fits my schedule or meets my health requirements?
+What are my options if I have reviewed my updated summer schedule and a course for which I have registered no longer fits my schedule or meets my health requirements?